-1. Why do you think Paul had to say that to Timothy?
+1. Why do you think Paul said that to Timothy?

 2. Do any of you feel like that’s still true today?

-Again, this is also a Pastoral Letter, and in it Paul gives Titus instructions on how to manage the church.
+Again, this is also a Pastoral Letter.
+In it, Paul gives Titus instructions on how to manage the church.
 Titus’ location is Crete, an island in the Mediterranean Sea.
-It was written about the same time as the Timothies, or 64 A.D.
+It was written about the same time as the Timothies, or 64 AD.

 The next book of the New Testament is Philemon.
 Turn there.

-Philemon is the last book of the New Testament that we are certain was written by Paul.
-He wrote it to a man named Philemon, who was a member of the Colossian church, in about 60 A.D.
+Philemon is the last book of the New Testament that we are certain Paul wrote.
+He wrote it to a man named Philemon, who was a member of the Colossian church, in about 60 AD.

 There is some debate over who wrote the letter to the Hebrews.
-Some suggest that Paul did, in fact, write it, but we cannot be certain.
-Other possibilities include Luke, Barnabas, or even some student of Paul’s.
+Some suggest that Paul wrote it, in fact.
+But we cannot be certain.
+Other possibilities include Luke, Barnabas, or even a student of Paul’s.
 The bottom line is, we cannot be sure.

 One thing that is not a mystery in Hebrews is the message.
 The theme of Hebrews is sufficiency of Christ.
 The author writes to Jewish Christians to explain that Jesus is enough, and the old traditions are unnecessary.